OoriData/Toolio/README.md

 <img width="1268" alt="Toolio in 10 minutes still" src="https://github.com/user-attachments/assets/fc8dda94-326d-426e-a566-ac8ec60be31f">
 -->

-`toolio_server` is a FastAPI program that you can use to host MLX-format LLMs for structured output query, for example, if you are on  you can use the MLX format LLM model `mlx-community/Hermes-2-Theta-Llama-3-8B-4bit` as follows (from the cloned directory of this repository):
+`toolio_server` is a FastAPI program that you can use to host MLX-format LLMs for structured output query or function-calling.
+For example to host the MLX format LLM model `mlx-community/Hermes-2-Theta-Llama-3-8B-4bit` as follows (from the cloned directory of this repository):

 # Installation and Setup